What is an HRIS?

 The features of an HRIS will help you to understand how it will be useful for your organization.
 Here are some of the common features that come with an HRIS:

+According to research conducted by Wynhurst Group, employees who undergo structure onboarding are likely to stay in an organization more than three years.
 Onboarding is one of the essential features of an HRIS.
 It provides a great onboarding experience to employees by allowing them to complete all their necessary paperwork online.
 Automatic notifications are sent to new hires to guide them along every single step.
 Workflows can be created to customize the process according to your organizational needs.

 Database management system